DickiAndriyadi/delos/README.md

    - Counter Each Endpoint (``localhost:8080/counter`` - GET)

-`5.
-Any additional information that you think we should know before running the application`
+5. Any additional information that you think we should know before running the application

    - How to run all unit test:  ``go test ./... -cover``
    - This API runs MySQL database from localhost, so prepare the database in your localhost first (you can use delos.sql in this folder)
    - Please create Farm data first before creating data on Pond, because if it is not created first it will cause an error
    - if you want to use POSTMAN Collection, it's in this folder (Test Delos.postman_collection.json)